w3c/wot-cg/Tutorials/whatiswot/10-Building_Blocks/README.md

 - The IoT uses a wide variety of protocols to access devices because no single protocol can cover all use cases and requirements.
 One of the main challenges of the WoT is enabling interactions across this wide variety of platforms.

 - Binding Templates guide application clients on how to use a TD to extract protocol-specific metadata — for example, how to communicate using HTTP or Modbus.
-Essentially, they are blueprints for interacting with Things that use different transport protocols and content types.
+Essentially, they are blueprints for interacting with Things that use different protocols and content types.

 - Here is an example of a TD.
 This is the JSON serialization of a temperature controller.
 It tells the consumer to send a Modbus request to read the temperature in the local network.
 The Thing can also be proxied by a gateway where an HTTP request will be sent instead of a Modbus request.